ikhoury/twentyone/README.md

 - The suit of the card is not important
 - The Joker does not play
 - A total of three players can play with one card deck.

+## Running the game
+The game is a java application that is packaged into a runnable `JAR` using maven.
+Clone the repository and then in the root directory run `mvn package`.
+You will get a runnable `JAR` created under the `target/` folder ending with the prefix `jar-with-dependencies`.
+Run the game using `java -jar`.